ShellyLeee/shellyleee.github.io/_projects/1_project.md

 ### **Results**

 Our best multimodal GNN model achieves **state-of-the-art performance on the STP Challenge leaderboard**, reaching a Spearman correlation of **~0.74**, ranking **1st on the public leaderboard** at the time of submission.
+You can view the [result page](https://www.codabench.org/competitions/10696/#/results-tab).

 Key findings include: